This article has been updated to reflect changes in market capitalization.

-Five companies — Apple *($796B market capitalization), *Alphabet ($668B), Microsoft ($574B), Amazon ($462B) and Facebook ($496B) — account for nearly $3 trillion of the S&P 500’s roughly $22 trillion market capitalization.
+Five companies — Apple, Alphabet, Microsoft, Amazon and Facebook — account for more than $4 trillion of the S&P 500’s roughly $22 trillion market capitalization.
 Now the most highly valued companies in the world, their stratospheric rise and heavy weighting in the S&P have investors and market commentators asking a lot of questions.

 As a Capital Group equity portfolio manager based in San Francisco, Mark Casey grapples with these questions daily.
 Here’s how he thinks about these companies and their potential for growth.